robertschank/robertschank.github.io/about.md

 Why journaling?

 I don't love journaling, but it seems to work.
-Catching the action on paper can make it easier to see what we're working with.
+Catching the action on paper can make it easier to see what's going on.